denizozger/clean-code/README.md

 	}
 ```

 - Functions should do one thing.
 Error handing is one thing.
-Thus, a function that handles
+Thus, **a function that handles
-errors should do nothing else.
+errors should do nothing else**.
 This implies (as in the example above) that if the keyword
 try exists in a function, it should be the very first word in the function and that there
 should be nothing after the catch/finally blocks.